Understanding Your Choices: 55+ Active Adult Living Or Senior Housing

 Continuing Care Retirement Communities are residential campuses that provide a continuum of care from assisted living to skilled nursing care, all in one location.

 Home Care is a general term to describe services delivered at home to recovering, disabled, or terminally ill persons in need of medical, nursing, social, or therapeutic treatment.

 Adult Day Care

 Daily structured programs in a community setting with activities and health-related and rehabilitation services to the elderly who are physically or emotionally disabled and need a protective environment.

 Alzheimer’s Care provides specialized care and housing tailored to the special needs of individuals with this disease.

-55+ Communities, Independent Living and Assisted Living communities offering one of several different government assistance programs designed for low income seniors.
-Income restrictions generally apply and individuals must meet certain criteria to qualify for the assistance.
+55+ Communities, Independent Living and Assisted Living communities offer one of several different government assistance programs designed for low-income seniors.
+Income restrictions generally apply, and individuals must meet certain criteria to qualify for assistance.
 The two most common programs are the Section 202 Supportive Housing for the Elderly Program and the Low-Income Housing Tax Credit (LIHTC) program.